What you’ll learn reading this article:

 - Multiple factors will influence the worth of your personal injury claim after an accident caused by the negligence of a person, product or company.

-- In many cases, the amount of financial losses you incur due to medical bills, lost wages and more will help to shape your case.
+- In many cases, the amount of financial losses you incur due to medical treatments, lost wages, pain and suffering, and more will help to shape your case.

-- Indiana is a comparative fault state, meaning that in auto accidents, even if you are partially at fault, you still may be able to recover damages.
+- Indiana is a comparative fault state, meaning that in auto accidents, even if you are partially at fault, you still may be able to recover personal and economic damages.

 1. The Nature of Your Injuries

-Depending on the type or types of injuries you sustain in your accident, your case value will go up or down.
+Depending on the type or types of injuries you sustain in your motor vehicle accident, your case value will go up or down.
 Did you suffer soft tissue injuries?
 Broken bones?
 Traumatic brain injury?

 Some injuries, while less serious in nature, can cause chronic pain and problems for the victim, whereas some more severe injuries may require surgery or more extensive treatment but not have any long-standing symptoms.